briandzt/bme590final/README.md

 ## Setup and deployment

-It should be not hard If you want to run the program on your local or virtual machine. the program is constructed by the main part: GUI and Server.
-Each part need to run before the program is working.
-The internal server can be run by executing `server.py`.
+The program is not difficult to run on your local or virtual machine. the program is constructed by the main parts: the GUI and the Server.
+Each part needs to run before the program will work.
+The internal server can be run by executing `python server.py` from a python environment.
 The current setting allows the server to operate locally.
-To operate via internet, the last line in the `server.py` need to be changed.
+To operate via internet, the last line in the `server.py` need to be updated with the proper host url.

 After download and setup the environment